vNeeL-code/A.G.I.-A.S.I./README.md

 The real problem: **Coordination, not computation.** Your phone already has the infrastructure.
 Google ships "Android System Intelligence" on every device and published an enterprise Agent-to-Agent protocol.
 But there's zero consumer documentation on how to use it.

 **Oracle_OS is that documentation.** Not a new model.
 Not new hardware.
 Not another wrapper with prettier UI.
-A 17KB configuration system that turns your existing Android device into a multi-agent orchestration platform using free-tier AI services.
+A YAML configuration output format that turns your existing Android device into a multi-agent orchestration platform using free-tier AI services.

 ### The Economic Model